-There has been a significant growth in non-surgical treatments and hair restoration surgery in recent years.
-For many members of the public this has led to great confusion.
+There has been a huge growth in non-surgical treatments and hair restoration surgery in recent years.
+For many members of the public this leads to great confusion.
 The JCCP has published a series of information sheets to give a brief explanation of each procedure and the risks involved.

-The JCCP currently recognises the following five procedures (modalities) that are performed by our Registrant Practitioners:
+The JCCP currently recognises the following five procedural modalities that are performed by our Registrant Practitioners:

-These procedures are grouped into five treatment areas or ‘modalities’ which relate simply to the treatments that we regulate currently according to a set of prescribed practice standards (as determined by the Cosmetic Practice Standards Authority – the CPSA) and formal educational qualifications that are set down by the JCCP.
+These procedural modalities are simply the treatments that we regulate currently according to a set of prescribed practice standards (as determined by the Cosmetic Practice Standards Authority) and formal educational qualifications that are set down by the JCCP.

 In 2013 Sir Bruce Keogh presented his Government commissioned report into the cosmetic/aesthetic industry, which outlined a range of failings that present a risk to patients and service users.
-In response, the Government commissioned Health Education England (HEE) in 2013 to work with industry stakeholders (i.e. representatives representing the many interests of the aesthetic sector, such as practitioners, professional associations, education and training providers etc.) and professional regulators to develop a framework of agreed qualifications and standards, to address practitioner failings, to improve public protection and to reduce risks that might occur as the result of harmful practice.
+In response, the Government commissioned Health Education England (HEE) in 2013 to work with industry stakeholders and professional regulators to develop a framework of agreed qualifications and standards, to address practitioner failings, to improve public protection and to mitigate risks that might occur as the result of harmful practice.

-Under the umbrella of Health Education England, multiple industry stakeholders and experts:
+Under the umbrella of HEE, multiple industry stakeholders and experts:

-Identified the treatments areas (modalities) which were known to cause greatest concern and where risk is highest in relation to patient harm/safety.
+- Identified the modalities which were known to cause greatest concern and where risk is highest in relation to patient harm/safety.

-Developed a qualifications framework for the five treatment areas ‘modalities’ noted above which set out the education and practice requirements necessary to undertake cosmetic medicine safely.
+- Developed a qualifications framework for the five modalities noted above which set out the education and practice requirements necessary to undertake cosmetic medicine safely.

-Defined the requirements for clinical oversight, paying attention to the role of the statutory regulated professional and, in particular, those professionals who are legally entitled to prescribe.
+- Defined the requirements for clinical oversight, paying attention to the role of the statutory regulated professional and, in particular, those professionals with a license to prescribe.

-Agreed for the need (in the absence of statutory regulation) for an over-arching authority – the JCCP and its sister organisation the CPSA - which would further develop these standards and oversee their implementation, under a mechanism of voluntary self-regulation (i.e. through the JCCP Practitioner Register).
+- Agreed for the need (in the absence of statutory regulation) for an over-arching authority – the JCCP and its sister organisation the CPSA - which would further develop these standards and oversee their implementation, under a mechanism of voluntary self-regulation.

-Whilst five areas of treatment/procedures (or modalities) are currently recognised by both the JCCP and by the CPSA, these are likely to increase in number in the future as new risks to person/patients are identified.
+Whilst 5 modalities are currently recognised by both the JCCP and by the CPSA, these are likely to increase in number in the future as new risks to person/patients are identified.
 It is the specific role of the CPSA to review new treatments as they emerge, to assess risk and where necessary to develop new standards.